-Pantheism "regards God as one with the natural universe," and denies "the transcendence of God."
-In other words, the presence of God, for pantheism, is limited to the universe.
-The biblical account shows that God is not limited by space and can not be contained by any space, but He "transcends all spatial limitation," on matter how large.
+Pantheism "regards God as one with the natural universe,"8 and denies "the transcendence of God."9 In other words, the presence of God, for pantheism, is limited to the universe.
+The biblical account shows that God is not limited by space and can not be contained by any space, but He "transcends all spatial limitation,"10 no matter how large.